StratosKour/transdimensional-nested-sampler/README.md

 ## Usage

-The main implementation is `Transnested_Reworked.ipynb`, a step-by-step notebook
+The main implementation is a step-by-step notebook
 covering: the generative toy model and synthetic data injection, the `ProbDistContainer` prior setup, the hard-constrained log-likelihood, branch structure and live-point initialisation, the core Nested Sampling iteration with